On Liberty: Suicide and divorce

-Mill continues by addressing the question of social interference in suicide.
-He states that the purpose of liberty is to allow a person to pursue their interest.
+The Mills continue by addressing the question of social interference in suicide.
+They state that the purpose of liberty is to allow a person to pursue their interest.
 Therefore, when a person intends to terminate their ability to have interests it is permissible for society to step in.
 In other words, a person does not have the freedom to surrender their freedom.
-To the question of divorce, Mill argues that marriages are one of the most important structures within society; however, if a couple mutually agrees to terminate their marriage, they are permitted to do so because society has no grounds to intervene in such a deeply personal contract.
+To the question of divorce, the Mills argue that marriages are one of the most important structures within society; however, if a couple mutually agrees to terminate their marriage, they are permitted to do so because society has no grounds to intervene in such a deeply personal contract.

 Education

-Mill believes that government run education is an evil because it would destroy diversity of opinion for all people to be taught the curriculum developed by a few.
-The less evil version of state run schooling, according to Mill, is that which competes against other privately run schools.
-In contrast, Mill believes that governments ought to require and fund private education.
-He states that they should enforce mandatory education through minor fines and annual standardised testing that tested only uncontroversial fact.
-He goes on to emphasise the importance of a diverse education that teaches opposing views (e.g. Kant and Locke).
-He concludes by stating that it is legitimate for states to forbid marriages unless the couple can prove that they have "means of supporting a family" through education and other basic necessities.
+The Mill believed that government-run education is an evil because it would destroy diversity of opinion for all people to be taught the curriculum developed by a few.
+The less evil version of state run schooling, according to the Mills, is that which competes against other privately run schools.
+In contrast, the Mills believe that governments ought to require and fund private education.
+They state that government should enforce mandatory education through minor fines and annual standardised testing that tested only uncontroversial fact.
+They go on to emphasise the importance of a diverse education that teaches opposing views (e.g. Kant and Locke).
+They conclude by stating that it is legitimate for states to forbid marriages unless the couple can prove that they have "means of supporting a family" through education and other basic necessities.

 Conclusion

-J. S. Mill concludes by stating three general reasons to object to governmental interference:
+The Mills conclude by stating three general reasons to object to governmental interference: